 A half an hour drive northwest of Boston is a small town called Woburn.
-In the 1960s, water began to grow scarce so city officials decided to drill two new wells in the east side of town, which was predominantly industrial.
-They did so despite warnings that the water would be poor quality.
+In the 1960s, water became scarce, so city officials drilled two new wells on the east side of town, which was predominantly industrial.
+And they did so despite warnings that the water would be of poor quality.
 Almost immediately, the residents of East Woburn complained that the water not only tasted bad but smelled bad as well.
-Tragically, the water was toxic resulting in a number of residents, mostly children, being diagnosed with leukemia.
-The issue led to multi-million dollar lawsuits by the families against the companies: W.R.
+Tragically, the water was toxic and as a result, a number of residents—mostly children—were diagnosed with leukemia.
+Their families filed multi-million dollar lawsuits against the companies involved: W.R.
 Grace, Beatrice Foods, and Unifirst Corp.
 The suits gained national attention.
 Eventually, a bestselling book called A Civil Action was written and a movie was made with the same title.

-The people that have the healthiest relationships, deepest maturity, and are the most self-assured tend to be quick in accepting responsibility.
-Even when they are one percent wrong and the other person is ninety nine percent, they will take responsibility for their one percent first.
-Then they address the wrongness of the other person.
-At the same time, people that blame often experience stagnated growth and a graveyard of former relationships.
-Take the lead by modeling what it looks like to be a person that accepts responsibility for wrongdoing – no matter what percentage is yours to own.
+The people who have the healthiest relationships, the deepest maturity, and are the most self-assured tend to be quick to accept responsibility.
+Even when they are one percent wrong and the other person is 99 percent wrong, they will take responsibility for their one percent first.
+Only then will they address the other person’s wrongness.
+At the same time, people who blame often experience stagnated growth and a graveyard of former relationships.
+Take the lead by modeling what it looks like to be a person who accepts responsibility for wrongdoing, no matter what percentage is yours to own.

-3. Hold grudges and don’t forgive or, at least, be slow to it.
+3. You hold grudges and don’t forgive or, at least, are slow to it.

 It may feel good, even right, sometimes; but, in the end, it’s relational poison.
 Holding onto grudges and anger is like inviting a couple wild animals to live in your house.
-They are just there waiting to cause you to overreact to something minimal creating lasting strife and damage.
-The reward is a lower quality of life and a lot of energy spent.
+They are just there waiting to cause you to overreact to something minimal, creating lasting strife and damage.
+The reward is a lower quality of life and a lot of spent energy.
 Forgive and let it go.

-4. Stay away from direct communication as much as possible.
+4. You avoid direct communication as much as possible.

 Huddle Up Question